Our Methodology

 Where Outlets Agree and Disagree

-For every story, The Daily Martian identifies consensus points — facts that all or most outlets agree on — and contention points — claims where outlets diverge.
+For every story, we identify consensus points (facts all or most outlets agree on) and contention points (claims where outlets diverge).
 Consensus tells you what actually happened.
 Contention tells you where the spin begins.

 Who Owns What